Mechanical Permit

 Simple "No-Plan" Mechanical Permit

-Homeowners, property owners and licensed contractors can obtain a no-plan Mechanical Permit for minor installations including:
+Homeowners, property owners and licensed contractors can obtain a no-plan Mechanical Permit for minor installations in single-dwelling units, duplexes or townhouses and in non-historically designated properties only, including:

-If your project includes a combination of electrical, mechanical equipment and/or plumbing/gas, once you are in the online permitting portal you will need to select a Simple No-Plan Combination Permit when you initiate the application process.
+If your project includes a combination of electrical, mechanical and/or plumbing/gas equipment, once you are in the online permitting portal, you will need to select a Simple No-Plan Combination Permit when you initiate the application process.

-Applicants will receive their permit normally within two business days.
+Applicants normally receive their permit within two business days.
 An inspection can be scheduled once the invoice is paid and the permit is issued.

 Plan (required) Mechanical Permit